 Unfortunately, though, much of the discussion on integrative therapies thus far has focused on treatments such as herbs or meditation, where there is often little or no hard evidence to substantiate claims of effectiveness.

-Doctors who demand evidence also have another option: the integrated category of medical foods.
-Still unfamiliar to many in health care, these are dietary products developed specifically for the management of diseases and other health conditions.
+Doctors who demand evidence also have another option: the integrated category of specialty supplements.
+Still unfamiliar to many in health care, these are dietary products developed to support specific structures and physical functions.
 They are not substitutes for drugs and other traditional medical treatments but rather part of an integrative medical approach that safely and effectively addresses diseases and other conditions.
-And—of utmost importance—they must undergo rigorous scientific testing and secure FDA approval before they can even be made available to doctors or other health care providers.

-To learn more about medical foods, check out the Medical Foods Guidance Documents and Regulatory Information page on the FDA’s website or go to MedicalFoods.com.
+To learn more about medical foods, check out the Dietary Supplements Guidance Documents and Regulatory Information page on the FDA’s website.

 Although it is quickly coming into the medical mainstream, integrative medicine is still a relatively new treatment approach.
 As such, it offers both great promise and reason for skepticism.
 The challenge, of course, is to separate the effective options from the ineffective or even harmful ones.
-The best place to start this process is to look at those options that have proven their value in rigorous scientific testing—options such as medical foods.
+The best place to start this process is to look at those options that have proven their value and gained FDA acceptance.